Robert G. Albion

-Robert Greenhalgh Albion (15 August 1896 in Malden, Massachusetts – 9 August 1983 in Groton, Connecticut) was Harvard's first professor of Oceanic History and inspired two generations of maritime historians in the United States.
+Robert Greenhalgh Albion (August 15, 1896, in Malden, Massachusetts – August 9, 1983, in Groton, Connecticut) was Harvard's first professor of Oceanic History and inspired two generations of maritime historians in the United States.

 Early life and education

-Albion was born in 1896 in Malden, Massachusetts, to James Francis Albion, a Universalist minister and Alice Marion Lamb.
-In 1904 the family moved to South Portland, Maine.
+Albion was born in 1896 in Malden, Massachusetts, to James Francis Albion, a Universalist minister, and Alice Marion Lamb.
+In 1904, the family moved to South Portland, Maine.
 Albion maintained a home there until his wife died in 1975.

 Albion became interested in journalism and shipping while studying economics at Bowdoin College, where he graduated with a bachelor's degree in 1918.
-He was a member of the Phi Beta Kappa Society.
+He was a member of Phi Beta Kappa society.
 After serving as a second lieutenant in the Army Infantry at the end of World War One, he became a graduate at Harvard University.
 He received his master's degree in 1920 and completed his doctorate in British history in 1924 with a dissertation on Forests and Sea Power: The Timber Problem of the Royal Navy.
 Published in 1926, this work was a highly influential study that combined his interests in ships, British history, and economics.